 As if that’s not enough, this font also comes in an all-caps version.
 Priced at $20, this font can be found on Creative Market.

-Fan of color block style?
+Fan of colour block style?
 Want to incorporate the look in your design projects too?

 Look no further than the SVG font ‘Blockino’.

-Brought to you by Haafe & Haph, the font ‘Blockino’ just like its name features a color-block style, with each letter of this font made of blocks of various colors.
-That said, since this is an SVG font we are talking about, so, you can also change the palette of the color blocks of the font as you desire.
+Brought to you by Haafe & Haph, the font ‘Blockino’ just like its name features a colour-block style, with each letter of this font made of blocks of various colours.
+That said since this is an SVG font we are talking about.
+So, you can also change the palette of the colour blocks of the font as you desire.

 Found on ‘Fonts.lol’, this SVG font is priced at $20.

-Just like the above-mentioned SVG font, the font ‘June Days’ is also somewhat the same – created by Dixie Type Co., this font also features a color-block style, but one that is infused with a summer vibe and complemented by a fun look.
+Just like the above-mentioned SVG font, the font ‘June Days’ is also somewhat the same – created by Dixie Type Co.
+This font also features a colour-block style, but one that is infused with a summer vibe and complemented by a fun look.

 By the way, the above is quite a list.
-Can we know which one turned out to be your favorite?
+Can we know which one turned out your favourite?